TealGlow/TealGlow/README.md

-- 👋 Hi, I’m @TealGlow, or Alyssa Comstock
+-  Hi, I’m @TealGlow, or Alyssa Comstock
-- 👀 I’m interested in programming, web development, and gaming.
+-  I’m interested in programming, web development, and gaming.
-- 🌱 I’m currently learning more towards my CS degree.
-2 terms until I graduate!
+-  complete: BS Mathematics August 2019 from PSU
+-  working on: BS Computer Science Fall 2022 from OSU
-- 📫 How to reach me: send me an email at alyssacomstock95@gmail.com
+-  How to reach me: send me an email at alyssacomstock95@gmail.com

 <!---
 TealGlow/TealGlow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.